binaduwal/python_turtle/README.md

 ## Import Modules:

 The code starts by importing necessary modules from the Turtle graphics library:
-Turtle: Used for creating turtle graphics objects.
+1.Turtle: Used for creating turtle graphics objects.
-colormode: Sets the color mode to use RGB values.
+2.colormode: Sets the color mode to use RGB values.
-Screen: Provides the main game window.
+3.Screen: Provides the main game window.

 ## CarCreater Class: